-The time limit or "maximum residence period" for the completion of all Ph.D. degree requirements shall be no more than six (6) years for students who enter the Ph.D. program with an M.S. degree or its equivalent in the discipline of the program and no more than eight (8) years for those who enter the Ph.D. program with a B.S. degree in the discipline of the program or a master's degree in an unrelated discipline.
+The time limit or "maximum residence period" for the completion of all Ph.D. degree requirements shall be no more than six (6) years for Option 1 Ph.D. students; no more than eight (8) years Option 2 (Straight Ph.D.
+Program) students; or no more than five (5) years for Option 3 (Ph.D. by Research Program) students.